laikw/bankdm-build/README.md

 RedShift ML is also demostrated.

-## Pre-req
+## Steps prior to running the notebooks
+- Create a new VPC.
-SageMaker Studio to be created and attached to the VPC (not the default option).
+- SageMaker Studio to be created and attached to the VPC (not the default option).
+- Add IAM role to SageMaker role.
+- Git clone this repo.
-Create a SageMaker project for building, training and deployment.
+- Create a SageMaker project for building, training and deployment.
 Instructions are at https://sagemaker-immersionday.workshop.aws/en/lab6.html
-Overwrite the files from this repo.
+- Overwrite the files from this repo to the modelbuild repo.

-Add IAM role for SageMaker role.
+Detailed instructions are located at **instructions.md**

 ## Flow of the demo
 The notebook have been tested using 'Python 3 (Data Science)'.